dgleich/GenericArpack.jl/notes/note-07-sorting-take-2.md

-A small project to do a pure port of ARPACK Symmetric solver to Julia - Part 7 - Sorting Take 2
+ARPACK Sorting Take 2 (Part ... blah in the ongoing series...)

-Last post was a disaster.
+Last post on sorting was a disaster.
 I tried to do something quick and simple in Julia and ran into all sorts of issues with things I didn't quite understand and breaks in my mental model about how Julia works.
-This was just to try and write the `real` julia code for the following task: sort an array and take another along for the ride as is done in the following code.
+This was just to try and write the _real_ julia code for the following task: sort an array and take another along for the ride as is done in the following code.

 This post is straightforward.
 We are simply going to port this code.